QuantiusBenignus/blurt/README.md

 #### TIPS AND TRICKS
 Sox is recording in wav format at 16k rate, the only currently accepted by whisper.cpp.
 This is done in **wsi** with this command:
 `rec -t wav $ramf rate 16k silence 1 0.1 3% 1 2.0 6% `
 It will attempt to stop on silence of 2s with signal level threshold of 6%.
 A very noisy environment will prevent the detection of silence and the recording (of noise) will continue.
 This is a problem and a remedy that may not work in all cases is to adjust the duration and silence threshold in the sox filter in the `wsi` script.
+**You can use the manual interuption method below if preferred**

 You can't raise the threshold arbitrarily because, if you consistently lower your voice (fadeout) at the end of your speech, it may get cut off if the threshold is high.
 Lower it in that case to a few %.
 It is best to try to make the speech distinguishable from noise by amplitude (speak clearly, close to the microphone), while minimizing external noise (sheltered location of the microphone, noise canceling hardware etc.)
 With good speech signal level, the threshold can then be more effective, since SNR (speech-to-noise ratio:-) is effectively increased.